 Other inducers of brown fat include fish oil and iron (only in those that are iron deficient).[ref]

 Inhibitors of the UCP1 gene include beta-blockers.
-Looking at the pathway description above, beta-blockers block the Beta-3 adrenergic receptors.
+Looking at the pathway description above, beta-blockers block the beta-3 adrenergic receptors.
 Iron deficiency also inhibits brown fat activation.[ref]

-Mouse studies show that the deletion of the UCP1 gene causes obesity under normal feeding conditions only if the mice are kept in a ‘thermoneutral’ temperature that was the same as their normal body temp.
+Mouse studies show that the deletion of the UCP1 gene causes obesity under normal feeding conditions only if the mice were kept in a ‘thermoneutral’ temperature that was the same as their normal body temp.